espocrm/documentation/docs/development/metadata/record-defs.md

 A boolean parameter.
 If true, then duplicate checking will be processed while updating a record.
 By default, it's processed only when creating a new record.

+## forceSelectAllAttributes

+*bool*

+*As of v8.2.*

+To select all attributes when calling find.

 ## mandatoryAttributeList

 *string[]*

 *As of v8.2.*

-Attributes to select when calling find records.
+Attributes to select when calling find.

 ## relationships